Fyodor Vasilyev: Biography

 In 1870, Vasilyev traveled on the Volga with Ilya Repin, the picture Volga View.
 Barges(1870) was a great success.
-In 1870 he became a member of Peredvizhniki movement (one of the original twenty members).
+In 1870 he became a member of the Peredvizhniki movement (one of the original twenty members).

 In 1871, Vasilyev painted Thaw (1871), which made him famous immediately.
-The tzar family's (Prince Alexander, future Alexander III of Russia), ordered a copy, and the Society for Promotion of Artists awarded him first prize.
-Later Prince Alexander's copy was exponated on the 1872 London World Fair and won a medal.
-Vasilyev was admitted, as an intern, to the Imperial Academy of Arts (which, among other things, gave him an exception from conscription to the Army).
+The tzar's family (Prince Alexander, future Alexander III of Russia), ordered a copy, and the Society for Promotion of Artists awarded him first prize.
+Later Prince Alexander's copy was exhibited in the 1872 London World Fair and won a medal.
+Vasilyev was admitted, as an intern, to the Imperial Academy of Arts (which, among other things, gave him an exemption from conscription to the Army).

 The "boy genius", as he was called in the artistic circles of Russia, had no time to enjoy his popularity – he was diagnosed with tuberculosis and had to leave St. Petersburg forever.
 He moved to Crimea.
 The Society for Promotion of Artists sponsored his stay there, but he was obliged to pay with his paintings.

 Vasilyev could not get used to the new scenery.
 He went on to paint the Russian plains; his works, such as his masterpiece Wet Meadow (1872), were done from memory, old sketches and his imagination.
-After some time Vasilyev started to draw Crimea, gradually beginning to feel the attraction to its mountain views.
+After some time Vasilyev started to draw the Crimea, gradually beginning to feel an attraction to its mountain views.
 Mountains of Crimea (1873) was an outstanding work and the last work of the artist.

 He died in Yalta on 6 October N.S.
 1873 at the age of 23.
 His posthumous exhibition in Saint Petersburg was a great success, and all his works were sold prior to the exhibition.
 His works had a strong influence on the next generation of Russian landscape painters.
 Nikolai Ge said, He discovered for us the Sky.
 Many art historians emphasize Fedor Vasilyev's influence on Isaac Levitan, Valentin Serov, Viktor Borisov-Musatov.